Eddie Howe issues update on Newcastle United’s Anthony Gordon

 “It’s done now, and the game was pretty much done.
 I think it was a good thing for him to be able to mentally deal with, and he can hopefully move on now, and focus on his career with us.”

+Gordon – who has claimed that some of things that were said about him at the time of his departure were “untrue” – has only made two Premier League starts so far for Newcastle.

-Speaking before the game, Howe said that United fans had only seen “glimpses” of Gordon’s talent so far.
+And Howe, speaking before game, said that United fans had only seen “glimpses” of Gordon’s talent so far.

 “I don’t think we’ve seen the best of Anthony Gordon,” said Howe.
 “There’s more to come from him.
 We’ve seen glimpses of potential, glimpses of what he can do.